nrwl/nx/docs/shared/concepts/inferred-tasks.md

 Nx plugins infer the following properties by analyzing the tool configuration.

 - Command - How is the tool invoked
-- [Cacheability](https://nx.dev/concepts/how-caching-works) - Whether the task will be cached by Nx.
+- [Cacheability](/concepts/how-caching-works) - Whether the task will be cached by Nx.
 When the Inputs have not changed the Outputs will be restored from the cache.
-- [Inputs](https://nx.dev/recipes/running-tasks/customizing-inputs) - Inputs are used by the task to produce Outputs.
+- [Inputs](/concepts/task-inputs) - Inputs are used by the task to produce Outputs.
 Inputs are used to determine when the Outputs of a task can be restored from the cache.
-- [Outputs](https://nx.dev/reference/project-configuration#outputs) - Outputs are the results of a task.
+- [Outputs](/concepts/task-outputs) - Outputs are the results of a task.
 Outputs are restored from the cache when the Inputs are the same as a previous run.
-- [Task Dependencies](https://nx.dev/concepts/task-pipeline-configuration) - The list of other tasks which must be completed before running this task.
+- [Task Dependencies](/concepts/task-pipeline-configuration) - The list of other tasks which must be completed before running this task.

-## Nx Use Plugins to Build the Graph
+## Nx Uses Plugins to Build the Graph

 A typical workspace will have many plugins inferring tasks.
 Nx processes all the plugins registered in `nx.json` to create project configuration for individual projects and a project and task graph that shows the connections between them all.